TwoShock/Spam-Classifier/README.md

-# Spam-Classifier
+# Spam Classifier
-Detects if an email is spam or not
+Detects if an email is spam or not based on naive bayes classifier.